Kamil-Kisielewicz/kamil-kisielewicz.github.io/blog/_2022-10-30-companies-i-admire.md

 ---
-slug: early-stage-books
+slug: companies-i-admire
-title: Book Recommendations for Early-Stage Founders
+title: Companies I admire
 authors: kamil
-tags: [entrepreneurship, early stage, kamil's favorites]
+tags: [kamil's favorites, about kamil]
 ---

-This is the summary of a very long blog post,
+This is the summary of a very long blog post about companies I admire.

 <!--truncate-->